-Robert Seidel joins Carolina Family Estate Planning after years of exemplary work as a General Counsel for dozens of business of all sizes.
+Robert Seidel joined Carolina Family Estate Planning after years of exemplary work as a General Counsel for dozens of businesses of all sizes.
 He’s handled almost every conceivable aspect of business law including litigating complex and diverse issues, but what caught our eye – it was impossible to miss, actually – was his extensive work designing and implementing estate plans for a mindboggling cross section of clients.

 But, that’s not why we asked him to join our firm.

 This is why: Robert’s mother tells everyone Robert was six when he told her he was going to law school.
 Robert replies, “That’s absurd . . .
 I was at least eight.”

 After you talk to Robert about the law for more than ten minutes or so, you’ll side with his mother.
 Robert grew up in a small town, Marshfield, almost dead center of Wisconsin.
 It’s farm country but boasts a renown cardiac center downtown.
 It’s a town of farmers, doctors, hospital administrators, and workers.
 That’s an important piece of Robert’s story, from a very young age he grew up with the overpowering sense that “things just didn’t fit right.
 A few people wielded all the power, they bullied the rest.”

 The way to fight that, Robert was convinced, was ‘to know stuff.’
 To know more than the bullies, use it to stand up to them, use it to ‘look out for people.’